Health and Safety Policy for Flat Clearance Bermondsey

 All accidents, near-misses and unsafe conditions must be reported promptly.
 The company will investigate incidents to identify root causes and implement corrective actions.
 Records of accidents and remedial measures will be maintained to inform continuous improvement.
 Where required by law, statutory reporting will be followed without delay.
 Lessons learned from incidents are shared with staff to prevent recurrence and strengthen safety culture across the clearance services.

+A person's hand is shown holding a plastic bottle and placing it into a blue recycling bin with a partially open lid, positioned on a paved sidewalk with a tree trunk visible in the background.
+The scene takes place outdoors, likely in an urban or residential area, with the bin sitting on a concrete or stone surface.
+The plastic bottle appears to be a standard beverage container with a green label and a clear body.
+The recycling bin is made of sturdy plastic with a textured surface, and the lid has a slightly curved shape.
+The background suggests a clean, well-maintained environment typical of public waste disposal areas, aligning with rubbish removal services offered by Flat Clearance Bermondsey, particularly in the Bermondsey area, which could be within the postal region of London or nearby postal codes.
 Monitoring, review and continuous improvement: Health and Safety performance is monitored through site inspections, toolbox talks and safety audits.
 Key indicators such as incident frequency, near-miss reports and training completion rates will be reviewed regularly by management.
 This policy will be reviewed at least annually or following significant change to operations, equipment or regulation.
 Managers will ensure updates are communicated to all personnel involved in flat clearance, rubbish collection and waste removal activities.

 Commitment: The organisation is committed to reducing workplace risk and safeguarding employees, contractors and the public.
 By following this policy and the associated procedures, the flat clearance team will provide safe, reliable and compliant clearance and rubbish removal services within the designated service area.
 Everyone has a responsibility to work safely and to cooperate with management in fulfilling this policy.